Hi, I’m Mia Aur.

 My hope is for this attitude to be infused into the various systems that shape our society on a daily basis.

-May we all experience a sense of worthiness, celebration, and affirmation within our world, workplaces, healthcare systems, educational institutions, and families.
+May we all experience a sense of worthiness, celebration, and affirmation within our societies, workplaces, healthcare systems, educational institutions, and families.

 I started my educational pursuits focused on macro level healing with a Bachelor’s of Arts in Urban Studies from Rhodes College in Memphis, TN.